openshift-psap/blog-MLPerfTraining-v3.1/README.md

 ## Red Hat OpenShift Benefits

 Red Hat OpenShift made it easy to deploy and monitor the containerized ML applications used in this benchmark.
-Red Hat Openshift Operators and the Nvidia GPU Operator discovered, configured and enabled the GPU and storage resources used in this benchmark.
+Red Hat Openshift Operators and the Nvidia GPU Operator discovered, configured and enabled the GPUs and locally attached storage (NVMe drives) used in this benchmark.

 ## Operators
 The figure below shows the Operators we installed for the Red Hat/Supermicro MLPerf trianing v3.1 submission.
 These operators automate many tasks associated with discovering and configuring cluster resources making it much easier to operator you clusters.